learn-co-curriculum/react-hooks-redux-action-creators/README.md

 # Action Creators

-Ok, now we know that our actions are simply a plain JavaScript object (POJO) with at least one property called type.
+Ok, now we know that our actions are simply a POJO with at least one property called type.
 An example of using our actions is `store.dispatch({ type: 'INCREASE_COUNT' })`.
 Well what if we do the following.

 ```javascript